azuredk/docker-on-azure-hol/exercise02/02-azure-cli/README.md

 ##Using Docker Container

 The third option of installing the Azure CLI is to use a Docker container.
-And since we have a virtual machine with Ubuntu and Docker this might be the easiest way of getting the CLI up and running.
+If you created a private lab with Ubuntu and Docker in a virtual machine this might be the easiest way of getting the CLI up and running.
+But even if you creatd a VM with Docker on Azure, you can also use this approach for installing the Azure CLI as a Container.

 In a Docker host run the following command `docker run -it microsoft/azure-cli`.